 They noted that customers experienced emotional highs when dealing with an informed salesperson, during the test drive, and at delivery.
 Lows, on the other hand, came when customers faced trade-in appraisals, negotiations, and financing.
 It concretely demonstrates the role emotions can have in vehicle sales and exposes areas that could drive a customer away for good.

-Car buying is emotional, and it can be tempting for a salesperson to play a customer’s emotions to lock up a deal.
 Playing off their current vehicle’s lack of safety features, for example, can feel like a dirty trick.
 The same goes for encouraging more vehicle than the customer can afford and being falsely optimistic about eligibility for prime financing terms and rates.

 Not only can this damage a salesperson’s credibility and all but eliminate potential referrals, but it affects the dealership as a whole.